-Nottinghamshire alumnus Andy Pick returned to Trent Bridge this spring as a specialist bowling coaching, completing an off-season coaching restructure at the Club.
+Nottinghamshire alumnus Andy Pick returned to Trent Bridge in 2014 as a specialist bowling coaching, completing an off-season coaching restructure at the Club.

 As a player, Pick turned out for Nottinghamshire for 14 years, between 1983 and 1997, taking 454 first class wickets.